WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 Another common use of the `constructor` method is to bind class methods.

-For example, we could set
+For example, we could set:
 ```js
 this.myFunctionName = this.myFunctionName.bind(this)
 ```